Don Barclay (actor)

-Don Barclay (born Donn Van Tassel Barclay, December 26, 1892 – October 16, 1975) was an American actor, artist and caricaturist whose many roles stretched the period from the Keystone Cops in 1915 to Mary Poppins in 1964 and whose many paintings and caricatures of celebrities filled establishments worldwide and are archived in the Library of Congress.
+Don Barclay (born Donn Van Tassel Barclay, December 26, 1892 – October 16, 1975) was an American actor, artist and caricaturist whose many roles spanned the period from the Keystone Cops in 1915 to Mary Poppins in 1964 and whose many paintings and caricatures of celebrities filled establishments worldwide and are archived in the Library of Congress.

-Career

-The more experienced comedian, Don Barclay helped and later became roommates with a rookie actor in Bristol, England named Archie Leach.
-Barclay and Leach developed a two-man comedy show together in New York.
-Leach later became better known as Cary Grant and Grant rejoined Barclay beginning in 1920 in New York and Hollywood where they were often roommates.
-They remained lifelong best friends.
+Acting career

 He started his career with the Ziegfeld Follies.
-Barclay portrayed hundreds of roles on films and voices for Walt Disney who considered Barclay a good luck charm.
-He is perhaps most recognized now for his portrayal of Admiral Boom's first mate, Mr. Binnacle in the Disney family film Mary Poppins.
-His character was a former Royal Navy bosun and next-door neighbor to the Banks family.
+Barclay's hundreds of roles included onscreen appearances as well as voice work for Walt Disney, who considered Barclay a good luck charm.

 Artist/Painter

 Barclay's paintings and caricatures are unique in that they often were painted on the movie lots themselves when he was working with the other actors.

 Barclay eventually became such a successful artist caricature painter of celebrities on his movie sets that he eventually was making more money as an artist than as an actor and he left acting to become a full-time artist.
 He was prolific, turning out hundreds of caricatures of celebrities for saloons all over the nation as well as for servicemen in barracks.
-Many of his paintings were on display at the Masquers Club in Losa Angeles.
+Many of his paintings were on display at the Masquers Club in Los Angeles.

-Two famous and noted examples of his painted caricatures featuring Bob Hope, "Old Four Eyes" and "Bob Hope and Elf", are featured on the official Library of Congress website devoted to Bob Hope (Old Four Eyes is mislabeled in attribution as "Dan Barclay" – "Bob Hope and Elf" is correctly attributed at the bottom of the LOC page).
+Two famous and noted examples of his painted caricatures featuring Bob Hope, "Old Four Eyes" and "Bob Hope and Elf", are featured on the official Library of Congress website devoted to Bob Hope ("Old Four Eyes" is mislabeled in attribution as "Dan Barclay" – "Bob Hope and Elf" is correctly attributed at the bottom of the LOC page).

-Actress/director Diane Keaton purchased a clown painting by Barclay which led to her collecting clown paintings and the publication of the book by the actress called "Clown Paintings".
+Actress/director Diane Keaton purchased a clown painting by Barclay which led to her collecting clown paintings and the publication of the book by the actress called Clown Paintings.

-Barclay's large paintings are very rare and collectible as few of his larger works survive while Christie's and other high-profile auction houses have increasingly featured his smaller works such as his painting of Stan Laurel.
+Barclay's large paintings are very rare and collectible as few of his larger works survive, while Christie's and other high-profile auction houses have increasingly featured his smaller works such as his painting of Stan Laurel.

-Bob Hope collected a series of ceramic mugs featuring Frank Sinatra, Joan Crawford, Jimmy Durante and Lou Costello produced by Barclay based on Don Barclay's caricatures which were auctioned at Julien Estates auction of the Bob Hope Estate in Los Angeles.
+Bob Hope collected a series of ceramic mugs featuring Frank Sinatra, Joan Crawford, Jimmy Durante and Lou Costello, produced by Barclay based on his caricatures.

-Additional rare Barclay celebrity mug collection pieces were found at Hake's Americana & Collectibles and are also included in the definitive Birnkrant Collection of Mickey Mouse & Comic Characters AKA "Mouse Heaven" collection made famous by a movie of the same name.
+Friendship with Cary Grant

+In Bristol, England, Barclay helped and later became roommates with rookie actor Archie Leach, who later became better known as Cary Grant.
+Barclay and Leach developed a two-man comedy show in New York.
+They were often roommates in New York and Hollywood and remained lifelong best friends.